opengauss-mirror/docs/content/en/docs/DatabaseAdministrationGuide/mot-checkpoint-concepts.md

 The data is stored directly in memory.
 The MOT does not store its data it the same way as openGauss so that the concept of dirty pages does not exist.

-For this reason, we have researched and implemented the CALC algorithm, which is described in the paper named Low-Overhead Asynchronous Checkpointing in Main-Memory Database Systems, SIGMOND 2016 from Yale University.
+For this reason, we have researched and implemented the CALC algorithm, which is described in the paper named Low-Overhead Asynchronous Checkpointing in Main-Memory Database Systems, SIGMOD 2016 from Yale University.

 Low-overhead asynchronous checkpointing in main-memory database systems.